Quickstart: Send notifications to noncompliant devices

 To send email to your users, create a notification message template.
 When a device is noncompliant, the details you enter in the template is shown in the email sent to your users.

-In Intune, select Device compliance > Notifications > Create notification.
+In Intune, select Devices > Compliance policies > Notifications > Create notification.

 Enter the following information: